Better Off Read is a book club collaboration between Her Bookshop and The Porch, focusing on books that you'll definitely be better off having read.

 PRAISE FOR THE BOOK

 Better Off Read is a book club with an added twist: an optional writing exercise for interested participants to complete before the event.
-For this book, imagine your house suddenly seems to be haunted, or conspiring against you in some way.
-Describe the moment you realize, without a doubt, that you are not alone.
-What’s happening?
-How do you respond—do you fight back?
+For this book, the prompt is: If you could “disappear” for a day, what would you do?
+Where would you go?
 Again, this part is completely optional, and those who wish may share what they’ve written at the end of the meeting.

 How Much: $18 + tax.
-Each participant will receive one paperback copy of Broken River, which will be available for pickup at Her Bookshop when the shop reopens later this month.
-Wine and light snacks will be served, and participants will also receive 10% off purchases at Her Bookshop the day of the event.
+Each participant will receive one paperback copy of Eileen, available for pickup at the shop.
+Wine and treats will be served, and participants will also receive 10% off purchases at Her Bookshop the day of the event.

 Previous BETTER OFF READ Books